 What is an Onomatopoeia?

-It’s a word that imitates the sound or action of the thing that it describes.
+It’s a word that mimics the sound or action of the thing that it describes.

-If you’re reading this guide because your vehicle is grinding, then we’re sorry you couldn’t learn it another way.
-What causes a car to make a grinding noise when accelerating?
+If you’re reading this guide because your vehicle is grinding, then we’re sorry you couldn’t uncover it another way.
+What causes a car to make a deafening noise when accelerating?

 There are five principal reasons a car might grind when accelerating.
 These reasons include the following: